 3. Tourist attractions

 There is one big difference between Seoul and Busan.
-Although Busan has some interesting tourist attraction, Seoul definitely has a lot more to offer.
+Although Busan has some interesting tourist attractions, Seoul definitely has a lot more to offer.
 Below I’ll share with you each city’s top attractions.

 The fashion capital of South Korea, Seoul is full of hip & cool places.
 Apart from its youthful atmosphere, Seoul is the city where the new and the old come together.
 You’ll notice historical buildings surrounded by glass skyscrapers and traditional villages surrounded by highways.
 Seoul is definitely a city of contrast.